TFSA – Tax Free Savings Account – Save $1,000’s

-This makes it a great account for emergency funds or an investment account.
-One of the big things I like about it is that you can pile up a nice chunk of change and then move it to another vehicle if you like.
-Ie you could pull out $40,000 and put that towards a $200,000 rental unit.
+This makes it a great investment account.
+One of the big things I really like about it is that you can pile up a nice chunk of change and then move it to another vehicle if you like.
+For example – you could pull out $40,000 and put that towards a $200,000 rental unit.
 (20% down)

-If You turned 18 sometime in 2015 your total room would be $32,500.
+If you turned 18 sometime in 2015 your total room for contributions would be $44,500.
 Previous years don’t count if you weren’t 18 that year.
 You may say that sucks, since you missed out on the previous years.
-I was 24 when they introduced the tfsa.
+But I was 24 when they introduced the tfsa.
 I missed out on 6 years of potential tfsa growth while you get the benefit of contributing every year since you turned 18.
 Not so bad now, is it?

 You can basically buy anything in your tax free savings account stocks, bonds, mutual funds, etfs, gic’s and savings accounts……..
 Although foreign dividend paying stocks do get charged a withholding tax, unlike the RRSP.
 Combine both the rrsp and tfsa accounts in your portfolio to create a diversified dividend portfolio.